The New York That Was Never Built

 The court house at Foley Square does not look anything like this, which appears to resemble the Roman Coliseum.
 Maybe the thought was to have spectators watch condemned prisoners fight each other to the death.
 Anyhow the “New Court House” was built but thankfully did not end up looking like a gladiator arena.

 Rockefeller Center has clusters of buildings surrounding the slender skyscraper, 30 Rockefeller Plaza which is considered the featured building of the complex.
 In this postcard, “Rockefeller Radio City,” the illustration was an early attempt to visualize the unbuilt Radio City Music Hall.
 This cylindrical building shown standing in front of “30 Rock” was never built.

-The Woolworth Building was the tallest building in the world when it was completed in 1913 and held that title until 1929 when Cities Services Building and the Chrysler Building both surpassed it.
+The Woolworth Building was the tallest building in the world when it was completed in 1913 and held that title until 1929 when 40 Wall Street and the Chrysler Building both surpassed it.
 Illustrators of postcards weren’t sure of what the top of the tower would look like and so an educated guess was made (right).
 It is not too far off from the final version.
 But this postcard (below) shows the actual completed building’s tower .